yagcioe/ngx-signal-i18n/README.md

 }
 ```

-Replace `TranslationService` with `TranslationTestingService` with the angualr DI in tests
+Replace `TranslationService` with `TranslationTestingService` with the Angular DI in tests

 ```ts
 // app.component.spec.ts